 5) The water source

 If you use water that contains any dissolved mineral, it can be oxidized over time and form a white layer.
-Some iron compounds that present in the tap water may have such characteristics.
+Some iron compounds that are present in the tap water may have such characteristics.

 Initially, these compounds remain dissolved in the water.
 But they react with oxygen and get converted to some other products that form a thin layer on the water surface.